Beyond Eye Drops: How to Address Dry Eye Caused by Menopause

 If you’re experiencing severe or persistent dry eye symptoms, it’s important to talk to your eye doctor.
 They can recommend other treatments such as prescription eye drops, punctal plugs, or other medical procedures to address your symptoms.

 Dry eye caused by menopause is a common and often frustrating condition, but there are many ways to address it beyond eye drops.
-By making lifestyle changes, adjusting your diet, and exploring other treatment options, you can find relief from your dry eye symptoms and improve your overall eye health.
-If you’re experiencing dry eye, contact us today in Arlington to learn about your options and find a treatment plan that works for you.
+By making lifestyle changes, adjusting your diet, and exploring other treatment options, you can find relief from your dry eye symptoms and improve your eye health.